rmelikov/computing_for_data_analysis/README.md

 You can ignore the `Scratch Pad` folder.
 You don't have to look at it, but you might find some interesting code there and hence why I kept it in there because I want to find that code myself if I'll be looking for it.

-Something else to note: some datasets are larger than 100 MB and they have to be stored in LFS (Github's Large File Storage).
-You will get them if you'll download the whole thing.
+Something else to note: some datasets are larger than 100 MB and they have to be stored as parts.
+So, you might see that a dataset is combined into a single file from multiple files and then the combined file is deleted again.
+This is so because of limitations of GitHub.